aquova/KA-Rando/README.md

 Add future support for room order

-Possible support for complete randomization, depending on demand.
+Possible support for complete color randomization, depending on demand.